 Little Hawk Lake – Although my family never had a cottage, from the age of 3 our family summer vacations were spent at a Lodge on Sparrow Lake where I later worked 2 summers when 15 & 16 as the gas dock attendant spending long summer days dreaming of owning a cottage someday.
 My dream came true when we found and bought our cottage in 1997 and have been fixing it up ever since.
 I retired in 2016 after 40 years at Blue Mountain Resorts, as Manager of Operations, Sales and Technical Services, also responsible for Managing Bombardier/Prinoth Grooming Vehicle Sales, Parts and Service.
 So with my partner Lynn (a retired Teacher), my 2 grown adult children and 3 grandchildren we are now able to spend as much time as possible up here from April to October as well as back up snowmobiling in the winter.
 I am very concerned about our pristine lakes staying as clean and wonderful as they are for my kids and future generations.
 I am honored to be on the board to help our association where I can to have a strong active voice in the community with hopefully more members getting involved in protecting what we have.

 Big Hawk Lake – My husband, Ross Rawlings, & I have spent part of every summer at Big Hawk Lake since 2002 and purchased a cottage in 2008.
-We treasure our time on the lake and love to introduce new visitors to the joy of a late night swim, picnics at the Crab, tranquil morning coffee time on the dock and stories around a beach bonfire in the fall.
+We treasure our time on the lake and love to introduce new visitors to the joy of a late night swim, picnics at the Crab, tranquil morning coffee time on the dock and stories around a bonfire.
 Much of my community involvement focuses on skills development, entrepreneurship and women in the workforce.
 Our home is in Essex, Ontario.

 Big Hawk Lake – I fell in love with Big Hawk Lake shortly after I met my husband, John Logan in 1980.
 John had purchased the old “Government House” that stands by the landing, in 1973.
 I quickly fell in love with that old house too.
 John passed away in 2015 and I want to honour his legacy by becoming more involved and continuing to work on the concerns that we have always had, i.e. water levels and water quality, shoreline maintenance and all the good stuff about the environment at Big Hawk that makes our lake special.
 You will often see me out in my kayak with the dog or walking to the Log Chute.
 I retired as an elementary school principal in 2014 and now, among other tasks am interested in collecting the stories of our lakes.